Ron Yankowski

-Ronald William Yankowski (born October 23, 1946) is an American former professional football defensive end who played 10 seasons in the National Football League (NFL) for the St. Louis Cardinals.
-Yankowski played college football at Kansas State University and Northeastern Oklahoma A&M College.
+Ronald William Yankowski (born October 23, 1946) is an American former professional football player who was a defensive end for 10 seasons in the National Football League (NFL) for the St. Louis Cardinals.
+Yankowski played college football for the Kansas State Wildcats and Northeastern Oklahoma A&M Golden Norsemen.

-Yankowski was selected in the eighth round by the St. Louis Cardinals in 1971 and started ten games at defensive end his rookie season.
+Yankowski was selected 199th overall in the eighth round by the St. Louis Cardinals in 1971.
+He started ten games at defensive end his rookie season.
 The biggest play of his career came in a 1974 game at Washington when he returned a Billy Kilmer fumble 71 yards for a touchdown to help the Cards to a 17–10 victory.
 Yankowski played in 128 games during his ten-year career in St. Louis and finished with five fumble recoveries and 30 sacks.